 Of course, it depends on the model you choose.
 There are small tents for 1-2 people, but there are also roof tents for more people.
 That is always your personal taste and it depends on what you want to do.
 But I can recommend that you always buy a larger roof rack tent because you also want to stow additional things in the tent overnight that you cannot leave in the car interior.

 - Overall Compatibility

 As alluded to above, compatibility is also essential to the roof box equation.
 You need to make sure that your roof box actually fits on top of your roof.
 We already talked a bit about securing it into place, but there’s more to that than simply making sure it doesn’t slide down the back or fly off the car.

 For one thing, certain roof tents are designed with certain vehicles and classes in mind.
 You’ll, thus, want to pay attention to the vehicle classes listed for each of the roof tents we mention below.

 Whether or not your vehicle already has racks installed on top of the roof can also make a big difference in terms of which roof tents are compatible, and how you can get them to fit.
-As mentioned, different roof tents needs different roof racks.
-You’ll, thus, need to check if those racks can be attached to your roof’s existing racks and, if not, if the roofing tent can work with the ones your vehicle already has.
+As mentioned, different roof tents need different roof racks.
+You’ll, thus, need to check if those racks can be attached to your roof’s existing racks and, if not if the roofing tent can work with the ones your vehicle already has.

 - The Way it Opens

 Most roof rack tents open to the side right away.
 The roof tents then have a ladder with whose help you can get into the tents.
 But there are also versions that have the entry on the back.
-Once you are in the tent, you can usually close the tents with a zipper.
-The quality of the materials has meanwhile also become very good, so that they really rarely break.
+Once you are in the tent, you can usually close the tent with a zipper.
+The quality of the materials has meanwhile also become very good so that they really rarely break.

 - Frequency of Use